SCOPE OF THIS CHAPTER

 - The carer's GP, NSPCC and Children's Services records.

 The assessment should take account of:

 - The parents' capacity, and the capacity of other adult members of the household, to care for children.
-Where a child has suffered, or was likely to suffer, significant harm the assessment should address 'what has changed in parental capacity and circumstances that indicate this placement will be in the child's best interest and will promote safe care?'.
+Where a child has suffered, or was likely to suffer, significant harm the assessment should address what has changed in parental capability and circumstances that indicate this placement will be in the child's best interest and will promote safe care.
 In particular in relation to the child:

 - To provide for the child 's physical needs and appropriate medical and dental care;